 In most other circumstances, the court won't consider adultery or other misconduct when dividing property.
 For example, the court will not give a spouse a smaller portion of the couple's estate just to punish that spouse for the affair.

-Similarly, courts in Oklahoma don’t consider adultery when deciding custody and visitation during a divorce, unless the affair was conducted in a way that affects a spouse’s parenting abilities or negatively affects the children.
-For example, if a spouse abandoned the couple’s children in order to pursue an affair, the court may consider the adultery when deciding custody and visitation.
+Similarly, courts in Oklahoma don't consider adultery when deciding custody and visitation during a divorce, unless the parent's affair affects that parent's parenting abilities or negatively affects the children.
+For example, if a spouse abandoned the couple's children to pursue an affair, the court may consider the circumstance of the adultery when deciding custody and visitation.

 Speak with a family law attorney in your area if you have additional questions about alimony and adultery in Oklahoma.